Libre-TrainSim/lts-docs/docs/manual/editor/11-npc-trains.md

 # Setup of NPC Trains

+!!! note "Docs merging note"
+    Falls together with the previous article.
+Since the workflow changed, I imagine they don't longer need to be seperate articles if the system spawns trains automatically.

+    Screenshot outdated.
+Language and content not verified.

 NPC trains are configured per scenario.
 Make sure to read [this article](10-scenario-setup.md) before adding any NPC train.

 **The npc trains are defined only for driving at the track!
 This should not used, if the train has only to stand somewhere the whole time.**